Tim Patrick: Denver Broncos

 On July 31, 2023, Patrick was reported to have suffered a torn achilles during practice.
 He was placed on injured reserve on August 2.

 On August 26, 2024, the Broncos announced that they would be moving on from Patrick, seeking to trade him.
 After failing to finalize a trade, the Broncos released him.

 Detroit Lions

 On August 27, 2024, Patrick was signed to the Detroit Lions' practice squad.
 He was signed to the team's active roster on September 24.
-On December 5, Patrick scored two touchdowns in a 34–31 win against the Green Bay Packers as the Lions clinched at least a wildcard playoff spot.
+On December 5, Patrick scored two touchdowns in a 34–31 win against the Green Bay Packers as the Lions clinched at least a wild card playoff spot.
 They were his first touchdowns in 1,082 days.
 He finished the 2024 season with 33 receptions for 394 yards and three touchdowns.

 On March 14, 2025, Patrick re-signed with the Lions on a one-year, $4 million contract.

 Jacksonville Jaguars

 On August 27, 2025, Patrick was traded to the Jacksonville Jaguars in exchange for a 2026 sixth round draft pick.
+He had 15 receptions for 187 yards and three touchdowns in the 2025 season.

+New York Jets

+On May 14, 2026, Patrick signed with the New York Jets on a one-year, $2 million contract.